cancerberoSgx/suitecommerce-types/sc-types-frontend-core/README.md

  * TODO the rest

 When you require these, they will be replaced with SC native objects, for example "BackboneView" will bring "Backbone.View" SCA module

+# TODO

+ * SCA module with unit tests testing *core APIs
+ * issue to deftyped/backbone because Router routes property should be a ,ethod (it needs to be in the prottype for it to work at least on our backbone.js version) .
+Just like View events() is a method - I think is the same thing...